Roll Forming Blog

 Carbon/Alloyed Steel Roll Forming

-Formability: High-strength alloyed steels have unusual properties and springback that create challenges for roll formers.
-In some cases, your manufacturer must overbend by 25 degrees or more to achieve a 90-degree bend.
-Mild steels, with carbon content not exceeding about 0.20%, are easy to form and weld.
-Steels with higher carbon content (about 0.4% to 1.0%) can’t be welded with the usual processes but can receive heat treatment.
+Formability: High-strength alloyed steels have unusual properties and springback, creating challenges for roll formers.
+Sometimes, your manufacturer must overbend by 25 degrees or more to achieve a 90-degree bend.
+Mild steels, with a carbon content not exceeding about 0.20%, are easy to form and weld.
+Steels with a higher carbon content (about 0.4% to 1.0%) can’t be welded with the usual processes but can receive heat treatment.

-Strength: Many alloyed steels are extremely strong.
-The hardness and strength of mild steel cannot be increased by heat treatment.
-Steels with higher carbon content have better yield and strength.
+Strength: Many alloyed steels are solid.
+Heat treatment cannot increase the hardness and strength of mild steel.
+Steels with a higher carbon content have better yield and stability.

-Cost: A thin, inexpensive carbon steel can take up just 40-50% of your part cost.
+Cost: A thin, inexpensive carbon steel can account for just 40-50% of the cost of your part.
 Controlling the chemical composition costs vendors more, so buyers must pay more for metal whose chemical composition has been specified.

-Outdoor Use: Because it’s the most affordable of the metals we’re discussing today, galvanized steel sees heavy use outdoors.
-But some lighter zinc coating galvanized surfaces don’t offer the same protection as stainless or copper; they’re best for indoor use.
+Outdoor Use: Galvanized steel is the most affordable metal we’re discussing today, so it's used extensively outdoors.
+However, some lighter zinc-coated galvanized surfaces don’t offer the same protection as stainless or copper; they’re best for indoor use.
 If yours is an outdoor project, make sure you’re using the best exterior metal grade.

 Looks: Carbon steel isn’t pretty.
 If looks matter to your project, look elsewhere.
-Powder paint and liquid paint coating are common to protect carbon steel.
+Powder paint and liquid paint coatings are common ways to protect carbon steel.
 You will get protection and the exact color you want while taking advantage of the low cost of plain carbon steel.

 Other: Steel is heavy.
 If portability matters to your project, try a lighter metal like aluminum.